 Every year we welcome a large number of students from outside of Ireland for undergraduate, graduate and exchange study.
 Ranked in the top 100 Law School’s in the World, the Sutherland School of Law is dedicated to education and research on an international level and students from all parts of the world benefit from the excellence of our academic programmes.
 The School is based in a modern, bespoke building where students enjoy a friendly community atmosphere combined with excellent teaching facilities and well-equipped study spaces.
 For an insight into the atmosphere and community in the Sutherland School of Law view our school video which also features interviews with undergraduate and graduate students.

-Students from India will be interested to know that the Sutherland School of Law is the only University Law School in Ireland whose undergraduate law degrees are accredited by the Bar Council of India.
-Please email firstname.lastname@example.org if you have any queries in this regard.
+Students from India will be interested to know that the Sutherland School of Law was the first University Law School in Ireland to have its undergraduate law degrees accredited by the Bar Council of India.
+Please email email@example.com if you have any queries in this regard.

 Show/hide contentOpenClose All